NavigationContentFooter

 • Arduino-IDE

 Scaleway’s IoT Hub lets your connected devices share messages.
-In this tutorial we use a NodeMCU embedded Microcontroller (ESP8266) with WiFi, and a DHT11 temperature sensor, to collect temperature and humidity information.
+In this tutorial, we use a NodeMCU embedded Microcontroller (ESP8266) with WiFi, and a DHT11 temperature sensor, to collect temperature and humidity information.
 We use the Arduino IDE to configure the microcontroller and transfer the data via WiFi to the IoT Hub.
-The data is then retrieved from the IoT Hub by Node-RED in order to allow visualization in a dashboard.
+The data is then retrieved from the IoT Hub by Node-RED to allow visualization in a dashboard.

 Before you start